glebvinokurov/digitalhumanities/README.md

 ## My Research Project

-For my dissertation I am planning to investigate connections and influences between contemporary German literature and East European literatures, such as in the works of Romanian-born German poet (and member of Oulipo) Oskar Pastior, Romanian-born Nobel laureate Herta Müller, Swiss Slavist/poet/novelist Felix-Philipp Ingold, or Ingeborg Bachmann Prize winner Olga Martynova who writes prose in German and poetry in Russian.
+For my dissertation I am planning to investigate connections and influences between contemporary German literature and East European literatures, for example in the works of Romanian-born German poet (and member of Oulipo) Oskar Pastior, Romanian-born Nobel laureate Herta Müller, Swiss Slavist/poet/novelist Felix-Philipp Ingold, or Ingeborg Bachmann Prize winner Olga Martynova who writes prose in German and poetry in Russian.

 ![Image of Oskar Pastior and Herta Müller](https://perigeion.files.wordpress.com/2015/03/oskarpastiorhertamuller.jpg)